MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing.md

 *Parallel computing* is the process of breaking a given job into computationally independent components and running those independent components on separate threads, cores, or computers and then combining the results into a single returned result.
 Since its first release, **RevoScaleR** has performed parallel computing on any computer with multiple computing cores. *Distributed computing* is often used as a synonym for parallel computing, but in **RevoScaleR** we make the following distinction: *distributed computing* always refers to computations distributed over more than one computer, while *parallel computing* can occur on one computer or many.

-With **RevoScaleR** 2.0-0 and later, distributed computing capabilities are built in.
+Distributed computing capabilities are built into **RevoScaleR**.
 This means that you can develop complex analysis scripts on your local computer, create one or more *compute contexts* for use with distributed computing resources, and then seamlessly move between executing scripts on the local computer and in a distributed context.
 We call this flexibility *Write Once, Deploy Anywhere*, or *WODA*.
 In practice, because some distributed platforms have specialized data handling requirements, you may also have to specify a context-specific *data source* along with the compute context, but the bulk of your analysis scripts can then proceed with no further changes.

 **RevoScaleR**’s distributed computing capabilities vary by platform and the details for creating a compute context vary depending upon the specific framework used to support those distributed computing capabilities.
 However, once you have established a computing context, you can use the same **RevoScaleR** commands to manage your data, analyze data, and control computations in all frameworks.

 <a name="chunking"></a>
 >**Important!** Microsoft R Client has several limitations to consider:
 >
 >1.
-There are a maximum of three available cores -- one thread for reading and two for processing RevoScaleR HPA functions.
+There are a maximum of two threads for processing RevoScaleR HPA functions.
 >
 >2.
-Since Microsoft R Client is in-memory bound, chunking is not supported.
+Since Microsoft R Client can only process datasets that fit into the available memory, chunking is not supported.
 When run locally with R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.
 When working with Big Data, this may result in memory exhaustion.
 You can work around this limitation when you push the compute context to a Microsoft R Server instance.
 You can also upgrade to a SQL Server license with R Server (standalone).

 ### Distributed Computing: A Primer